yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/call-flow.md

 - `unaswered`
 - `busy`

-## Syncronous vs Asynchronous Actions
+## Synchronous vs Asynchronous Actions

 Each _Action_ within an NCCO has certain conditions on which it will be considered "complete" and the call will progress to the next